silphid/jen/README.md

 ## Go template language

 Jen leverages the Go templating engine described [here](https://golang.org/pkg/text/template/) and augments its built-in functions with the very helpful [sprig](https://masterminds.github.io/sprig/) function library.

 Those template expressions can be used in templates, user prompts, and file/directory names, as described in following sections.

 ## Activating/deactivating rendering

 By default, all files in a template are copied as is, without rendering their content as templates.
 Template rendering can however be activated or deactivate selectively on a per-file/directory basis, by appending a `.tmpl` or `.notmpl` extension to file/directory names.
 Applying those extensions to a directory affects all child files recursively, unless overriden down the tree.
-Note that the `.tmpl` and `.notmpl` extensions are automatically stripped away from target file/ directory names.
+Note that the `.tmpl` and `.notmpl` extensions are automatically stripped away from target file/directory names.

 To override the no templating default, you can simply append a `.tmpl` extension to the name of the root directory passed to the `render` step, ie: